foxfixfax/PyCCE/docs/source/theory.rst

 Where :math:`\ket{\alpha} = \ket{0}, \ket{1}` and :math:`\ket{\beta} = \ket{1}, \ket{0}` accordingly
 (when :math:`\ket{\alpha} = \ket{0}` one should take :math:`\ket{\beta} = \ket{1}` and vice versa).
 :math:`t=\sum_i{t_i}` is the total evolution time.
-In sequences with odd number of pulses `N`, the leftmost propagator will be exponent of :math:`\hat H_C^{(\beta)}`.
+In sequences with odd number of pulses `N`, the leftmost propagator is the exponent of :math:`\hat H_C^{(\beta)}`.

 Generalized CCE
 ..................................

-Instead of projecting the total Hamiltonian on the qubit levels, the other approach is to directly include the central spin degrees of freedom to each clusters.
+Instead of projecting the total Hamiltonian on the qubit levels, one may directly include the central spin degrees of freedom to each clusters.
 We refer to such formulation as gCCE.

-In this case we write cluster Hamiltonian as:
+In this case we write the cluster Hamiltonian as:

 .. math::